 The most common center of chronic jaw pain is in one or both of your temporomandibular joints.
 These joints are where your lower jaw connects to your skull, and where they open, close, and move as needed.
 While they’re typically highly resilient, TMJs can often become damaged or inflamed due to excessive pressure or injury.
 When this happens, you may experience pain that makes it difficult to bite and chew comfortably.

 What are the symptoms of temporomandibular disorder?

 Could you have TMJ?
 Most patients with this disorder are between the ages of 20 and 40, and many estimates show somewhere between 10 to 35 million Americans may suffer from chronic TMJ pain symptoms.
 Could you be one of the millions suffering from TMD?
-Below are the most common symptoms associated with the disorder:
+Symptoms include:

 - Tender cheeks, jaw, forehead, and temples.
 Often symptoms may worsen when pressure is directly applied to the area or when biting or chewing.